 The right implementation plan starts with the right software, and you don’t get there just by Googling “best ERP for me.”
 There’s a lot of planning and discovery to go through first, from researching functionality and creating a list of providers to asking partners about who they would and wouldn’t use.

-This piece bridges some of the sales process and will have a role after you buy because you don’t want any surprises.
-The big component here is to find out what you need, who can meet that need, and then build a list of who might make that easiest.
+This piece bridges some of the sales processes and will have a role after you buy because you don’t want any surprises.
+The big component here is to find out what you need, and who can meet that need, and then build a list of who might make that easiest.
 This is the time to identify the other tools and support systems you need too.

 Few companies today are building their own ERP from scratch, so you’re likely going to move from discovery to demos where you can review the design and capabilities of different options.
 Whenever possible, ask for these tests and demos to use your data in order to give you as close to a real-world environment as possible.

 In this review phase, you want to see how the ERP handles your business, so don’t be afraid to ask a lot of questions.
-Ask about benefits of different options and capabilities, and their short-term and long-term costs.
+Ask about the benefits of different options and capabilities and their short-term and long-term costs.
 You’ll learn what’s standard in your industry, what people avoid, and why 91% of companies at least consider a cloud solution.